-- turnover reflecting the share of revenue from green activities of investee companies

-- capital expenditure

-(CapEx) showing the
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.

-green investments

-made by investee

-companies, e.g. for a

-transition to a green

-economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+promoted by the financial product?